What is Mpox?

 - Wash your hands frequently or use an alcohol-based hand sanitizer

-- Disinfect surfaces touched by someone with uncovered Monkeypox lesions.
+- Disinfect surfaces touched by someone with uncovered Mpox lesions.

-- Do not handle towels, bedding, or clothing used by someone with Monkeypox.
+- Do not handle towels, bedding, or clothing used by someone with Mpox.

-- Do not share eating utensils or food with someone diagnosed with Monkeypox.
+- Do not share eating utensils or food with someone diagnosed with Mpox.

 Sexual Health Based Prevention and Harm Reduction